 The mission of The Trust::Data Consortium is to create open source tools and services that foster the development of a secure internet-based network of trusted data.

 With the emergence of massive global data ecosystems, The Trust::Data Consortium aims to provide people, organizations, and computers the ability to manage access to their data more securely, efficiently and equitably, while protecting personal data from incursion and corruption.
 As we have moved from the analog world to the digital world, our data, security and governance systems have not kept pace.
 It has created numerous issues ranging from data insecurity (such as the large-scale government and private sector data losses of recent years) to a widening digital divide between rich and poor, including the global disenfranchisement of over 1.5 billion people who lack legal identity.

-Evolving from the 25 year history of MIT Kerberos in MIT's famous Project Athena, the Consortium continues the MIT tradition of solving difficult problems facing society today and in the future.
-The Internet of today brings a number of challenges to individuals, communities and society at the global scale
+Evolving from the 25-year history of MIT Kerberos in MIT's famous Project Athena, Trust::Data continues the MIT tradition of solving difficult problems facing society today and in the future, and providing open source solutions, free to the world.